dh256git/project27/src/volunteering/become-a-volunteer.md

 By sending us your completed application form, you show us:

-* how committed you are to learning,
+* how committed you are to learning, and taking challenges;
-* how well you can create a screen reader accessible document,
+* how well you can create a screen reader accessible and easy read document, for blind or learning disabled people;
 * how engaging your first {{ site.brand }} written piece is.

 please download the short application form and e-mail it to us as an attachment.
 Our e-mail address is support@project27skills.com.